-Sopharma Group (the Group) is comprised of the parent company and its fifty-three (31 December 2018: fifty-two) subsidiaries.
-In addition, the Group has investments in one associate (31 December 2018: in one associate).
+Sopharma Group (the Group) is comprised of the parent company and its forty-nine (31 December 2018: fifty-two) subsidiaries.
+In addition, the Group has investments in one associate (31 December 2018: in one joint venture and one associate).

 Parent company